 - Is there a proper way to handle the hearing on the suspension of my license?

 - Will the lawyer I hire handle all aspects of my case?

 - What will a good DWI defense lawyer cost?

-DWI laws and techniques in defending DWI's are constantly changing.
+DWI laws and techniques in defending DWIs are constantly changing.
 What worked yesterday may not be the best approach today.
-It is important to find a lawyer who stays on top of current laws, trends, and what occurs in Courts everyday.
-Does your lawyer get his continuing legal education (CLE) hours at general seminars or do they concentrate their CLE's on DWI specific seminars?
-The better DWI lawyers get their CLE credits at DWI specific seminars and will be a member of the National College of DUI Defense.
+It is important to find a lawyer who stays on top of current laws, trends and what occurs in courts every day.
+Does your lawyer get his or her continuing legal education (CLE) hours at general seminars or does he or she concentrate his or her CLEs on DWI specific seminars?
+The better DWI lawyers get their CLE credits at DWI-specific seminars and will be members of the National College for DUI Defense.

-Far too many lawyers plead their clients guilty without conducting any real investigation and before they litigate any pre-trial issues.
-In my cases, pleading guilty is the last resort rather then a first option, and never takes place until a complete and thorough investigation and review of all the evidence has occurred.
+Far too many lawyers plead their clients guilty without conducting any real investigation and before they litigate any pretrial issues.
+In my cases, pleading guilty is the last resort rather than a first option, and never takes place until a complete and thorough investigation and review of all the evidence has occurred.

 Additionally, prosecutors do not respect lawyers who plead their clients guilty without any investigation, but they sure do like them.
 Those lawyers make the prosecutor's job much easier.
 They also do not negotiate plea bargains with them because the lawyers often take the first offer.
 It is important that the prosecutors know that the lawyer representing you will fight for you and that he has a reputation for winning in trial.
 I have had many cases dismissed on the day of trial when the jury is outside the courtroom and I am at counsel table reviewing the jury list ready to go to trial.